Bernard-Vitale/Etch-A-Scetch/README.md

 # Etch-A-Sketch Website

 This project is a part of The Odin Project's curriculum.
-You can find the information about this specific assignment here:<b
+You can find the information about this specific assignment here:
 - [Etch-a-Sketch Assignment](https://www.theodinproject.com/lessons/foundations-etch-a-sketch)

 This website allows you to: